Skylar Brandt: Career

 Brandt joined American Ballet Theatre's Studio Company in 2009, then became an apprentice with the main company in November 2010, and by June 2011 was in the Corps de Ballet.
 In August 2015, she worked her way up and was appointed a soloist in the company.
-She was assigned to fill in for lead roles such as Medora in Le Corsaire Princess Praline in Whipped Cream and Columbine in Harlequinade.
-Her repertoire also include roles in La Bayadère, Cinderella, Le Corsaire, Don Quixote, The Firebird, The Nutcracker, The Sleeping Beauty and Swan Lake.
+She was assigned to fill in for lead roles such as Medora in Le Corsaire, Princess Praline in Whipped Cream and Columbine in Harlequinade.
+Her repertoire also includes roles in La Bayadère, Cinderella, Le Corsaire, Don Quixote, The Firebird, The Nutcracker, The Sleeping Beauty and Swan Lake.
 In February 2020, Brandt made her debut in the title role of Giselle; though set to dance with Joo Won Ahn, her first performance was with Herman Cornejo, after one rehearsal, in order to replace an injured Misty Copeland.
 She was made principal dancer in September 2020.

 She created a Consort in Ghost Catcher, The Swallow in The Seasons, the Fairy Canari qui chante (Canary) in Alexei Ratmansky’s The Sleeping Beauty, a leading role in Her Notes and featured roles in AfterEffect, After You and Praedicere.

 Brandt has performed in several international galas.
 She appeared in Ballet’s Greatest Hits, a documentary film, and Big Ballet, a Russian television show.
-Brandt received a Special Jury Award for her performances on ”Big Ballet” in 2018.
+Brandt received a Special Jury Award for her performances on Big Ballet in 2018.
 She was awarded a Princess Grace Foundation-USA Fellowship in 2013.

-In 2020, in response of the impacts of the COVID-19 coronavirus pandemic on the dance community, Brandt participated in Misty Copeland's fundraiser, Swans for Relief, by dancing The Swan.
+In 2020, in response to the impacts of the COVID-19 coronavirus pandemic on the dance community, Brandt participated in Misty Copeland's fundraiser, Swans for Relief, by dancing The Swan.
 The fund will go to participating dancers' companies and other related relief funds.
 Brandt also participated in Swan Lake Bath Ballet, choreographed by Corey Baker for the BBC, in which dancers performed Swan Lake in their bath tubs and filmed themselves on their phones.